 - Students of Encore are required to maintain passing grades in ALL of their classes in order to participate in their conservatory or team events.

-- When a student is selected to participate in an event, a grade check is run by the advisor or director to make sure that the student is academically eligible.
+- When a student is selected to participate in an event, a grade check is run by the adviser or director to make sure that the student is academically eligible.

-- Periodically, the director or advisor will run additional grade checks to make sure that the student remains academically eligible.
+- Periodically, the director or adviser will run additional grade checks to make sure that the student remains academically eligible.

-- ON THE DAY OF OR THE DAY BEFORE THE EVENT – Advisors and directors are required to run a final grade check.
+- ON THE DAY OF OR THE DAY BEFORE THE EVENT – Advisers and directors are required to run a final grade check.

 - If a student has become academically ineligible by this time, they will be removed from the show.

 - It is not relevant as to what role is being played by the student.
 Encore has replaced leading roles and have canceled shows based on academic ineligibility.

 ACADEMIC ELIGIBILITY MEANS 2.0 GPA AND NO F’S

 Parents and students will have the right to appeal a decision for suspension or expulsion from the discipline committee.
 A legal guardian or a student can request an appeal by submitting a formal letter of appeal to the Encore Education Corporation Board.
 This formal letter must be received by the Board within seven business days of the formal decision.